Liothula omnivora: Pupa and adult

 The male is a hairy, black moth with translucent wings and a tapered abdomen and a 28–38 mm wingspan.

 Males usually emerge from the pupa in the early morning.
 When ready to emerge, the male pupa forces its way to the narrow exit of the bag and extends the front part of the body through the hole.
 Held in place by spines on the abdomen, the pupa then splits and the adult male emerges.
 He then clings to the bag while the wings expand and harden.
 When mating, the male inserts the telescopic end of his abdomen through the narrow end of the female's bag.
 She lays her eggs within the bag and dies.
 The caterpillars emerge through the narrow end of the female's bag and disperse via crawling, lowering themselves on silk threads or by wind.

+The male of this species is attracted to light and have been collected via a mercury vapour light trap.

 Parasites

-L. omnivora caterpillars are commonly attacked by tachinid flies and also ichneumonid wasps.
+Liothula omnivora caterpillars are commonly attacked by tachinid flies and also ichneumonid wasps.

 Tachinids, primarily Pales feredayi and P. marginata, lay their eggs on foliage which are then ingested by the bagworm caterpillar.
 The maggots then eat through the gut wall and feed on the caterpillar, leaving the host's body when it dies and pupating within the bag.
 Remains of the grubs and their brown puparia are often found inside cases, alongside the remains of the caterpillar.
 The tachinid larvae are in turn eaten by another parasitoid wasp, which bites small, round emergence holes in the side of the bag.

 Parasitoid ichneumonid wasps known to attack L. omnivora include the white-spotted ichneumonid Ecthromorpha intricatoria (Fereday), Xanthopimpla rhopaloceros (Krieger) and Paraphylax species.
 E. intricatoria parasitises various Lepidopteran pupae, but the adult is unable to escape from the bag of L. omnivora.
 X. rhopaloceros was released in New Zealand in the 1960s as a biocontrol agent against the light brown apple moth but was not sufficiently host-specific to have much impact.